will-thomson4/will-thomson4/README.md

 # Hi, I'm Will 👋

-I'm a software engineer, based in London, currently a founding engineer at Wexler, building AI-powered document extraction and AI legal agents.
+I'm a software engineer, based in London, currently lead engineer at Wexler, building AI-powered document extraction and AI legal agents.

 - 🌱 I'm Looking to learn more about animation design, machine learning visualisations, agentic AI applications, cybersecurity, Cuda and Rust.